Cvellle/Flower-Spot-App/README.md

 ## Additional info

 Tests are in tests folder.
+Test is done for Profile.tsx component

 Settings link provided in header on desktop - to see it, since it is done.